GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/importing-a-post-from-another-wordpress-site/en.md

 <!-- - `categories` is not handling parents! -->
 - can only use `setCategoriesOnPost`, so the cat must exist!
+- can only use `setTagsOnPost`, so the tag must exist! (because the slug is not enough to create it, as the name could be in uppercase)
 - `featuredImageID` cannot be replicated yet, as there's no mutation to upload attachments yet

 Process with this query: